lmrobotics/linn-mar-robotics/trunk/ftc/4324/2013/Trunk/README.txt

 10:13 PM
 - deleted demo comment

-Checked out revision 194 on Nov 23
+Checked out revision 192 on Nov 23
 + started working on a trapezoid motor function
 + added a function to set all the drive motors to the same power
 * toBasket now drives strait
 - removed forward100()

+Committed revision 193
++ added separate functions for the left and right motors similar to setMotors()
++ worked on the setMotors() function more
++ readded forward100() in comments on Nemo's request
++ completed the setMotors(), please review this Zach.